geovanilopesdias/card_games/README.md

 **Victory**: a method to identify that a player hand is a winner, finishing the game.

 A distant possibility would be to generate an AI to play it, but I currently don't know any Machine Learning feature to make this possible - far from it!

+\*Note: There is a method (called "cria_baralho_truco") to serve for another common Brazilian game (common, at least, bewtween elderly in my region): "Truco", but it was never written.
+Forseeing it, I tried to write the methods above to serve as many card games as possible (of course, of the hand check-pick-discard-turn type of game).